witnet/documentation/docs/protocol/data-requests/examples.md

 ## What's the weather in Berlin?

-The following retrieval, aggregation and tally scripts operate on the result of [this query to the OpenWeatherMap API ][openweathermap] that returns the current weather conditions in Berlin.
+The following retrieval, aggregation and tally scripts operate on the result of [this query to the OpenWeatherMap API ][openweathermap] and returns the current weather conditions in Berlin.

 ### Retrieval stage